thelfer/tfel-doc/MFrontUserDays/TwelfthUserDay/Agenda/talks.md

 mechanical processes.
 We demonstrate the application of the scheme to models that achieve softening via damage evolution or softening laws related to plastic state variables in 1D and 2D settings.
-Comparisons are made to a previous implementation without MFront interaction (Fig. )
+Comparisons are made to a previous implementation without MFront interaction.

 The final application case is a transversely isotropic clay model accounting for damage as well as elastic, viscous and plastic